Picovoice/rhino/binding/android/README.md

 Rhino tries to detect silence, but if it cannot, it still will provide inference regardless.
 Set to `false` only if operating in an environment with overlapping speech (e.g. people talking in the background).

+Endpoint duration indicates how much silence (in seconds) Rhino will wait for before marking the end of a spoken command.
+A lower endpoint duration reduces delay and improves responsiveness.
+A higher endpoint duration assures Rhino doesn't return inference pre-emptively in case the user pauses before finishing the request.

-These optional parameters can be set through the Builder functions `setModelPath`, `setSensitivity`, `setErrorCallback` and `setRequireEndpoint`:
+These optional parameters can be set through the Builder functions `setModelPath`, `setSensitivity`, `setErrorCallback`, `setRequireEndpoint` and `endpointDurationSec`:
 ```java
 import ai.picovoice.rhino.*;